 If left uncorrected, this leads to blossom end rot, a common goji berry plant problem, which is (unsurprisingly) part of the same Nightshade family that tomato plants belong to.

 All tomato fertilizers will have sufficient micronutrients.
-The two macronutrients of concern with tomatoes are molybdenum and boron, both of which can be topped up with a foliar spray, rather than treating the soil.
+The two macronutrients of concern with tomatoes are molybdenum and boron, which can be topped up with a foliar spray rather than treating the soil.

 Viruses that Cause Leaf Curl in Tomatoes